TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Experiment and Results

 \subsection{Experimental Setup}

 \textbf{Hardware Platforms.} For real-world manipulation, we conduct systematic experiments on a 7-DoF Franka Emika Research 3 (FR3) robot.
 Our setup features a dual-camera perception system, comprising a fixed third-person view for global context and a wrist-mounted camera for fine-grained details.
+More details of the setup are provided in~\hyperref[ap:RWS]{Appendix~B}.

 \textbf{Experiment Protocol.} As shown in Fig.~\ref{fig:task_details}, we discretize each task workspace into a grid, and assign each episode to a grid cell based on the manipulated object’s center location at task completion.
 In the figure, the red area denotes (1) in-distribution (ID) regions covered by the collected real-world demonstrations, while the blue area denotes (2) out-of-distribution (OOD) regions that are not covered by real-world data.
-Although we augment SFT with digital-twin data covering both ID and OOD regions, our goal is to demonstrate that a digital twin can serve as an efficient amplifier and guide for online RL in regions not covered by real-world data.
-More details of the setup are provided in \hyperref[ap:RWS]{Appendix~B}.
+Unlike prior work that primarily uses digital twins for data augmentation, our goal is to demonstrate that digital twins can serve as efficient amplifiers and guides for online RL in regions not covered by real-world data.
+For time reporting, we define convergence time as the total wall-clock time of real-world online RL (Stage III), measured from the first real-robot rollout until the policy achieves 10 consecutive successful episodes without human intervention.